Harvest mouse

 The tiny, grey-brown house mouse is one of our most successful mammals.
 It thrives around buildings but is less likely to be found in our houses these days due to better construction.

 The North East of England is home to some vast and biodiverse natural areas.
-Conservation Trainee, Mary-Anne, shines a spotlight on Magnesian Limestone habitat.
+Mary-Anne, shines a spotlight on Magnesian Limestone habitat.

 In the last few weeks local schools have been getting involved with our River Wear Plastics Project.